 Sorting Out the Good from the Bad Biscuits

-When you have the choice, always find treats that are Australian-made and designed with your doggo in mind.
-All-natural dog treats with whole ingredients are the most beneficial for their health.
+When you have the choice, always find doggy snacks that are Australian-made and designed with your doggo in mind.
+All-natural snacks with whole ingredients are the most beneficial for their health.
 Look for transparency in the ingredient list.
 Lists that are full of familiar and whole foods are the best option for your pooch.